 Volunteer in Costa Rica: Pura Vida!

+Experience conservation in the land known for its progressive environmental policies and rich biodiversity.
 Help protect the area’s biodiversity by participating in a sea turtle preservation program on the Burica Peninsula on the southern Pacific coast of Costa Rica.
-Along the way, we will work at an almond tree nursery to help support the endangered Scarlet Macaws and help at Hacienda Baru National Wildlife Refuge.
+We will also build nesting boxes and improve habitat for Resplendent Quetzals in the highlands.

-The Costa Rica Project work will focus on protecting endangered sea turtles that nest in Costa Rica.
+Participants on the Costa Rica Volunteer Trip protect endangered sea turtles that nest in Costa Rica.
 Global populations of sea turtles have decreased significantly in the last 30 years.
 While there were once many species of sea turtle, only seven remain today, and all of them are either threatened or endangered, two of them critically.

-Our Costa Rica Volunteers will help protect the sea turtles which nest on the beaches in the community of Punta Banco located on the Burica Peninsula, 65 km south of Golfito, along the southern Pacific coast of Costa Rica.
-Project work will consist of late night and early morning beach patrols to locate, excavate, and relocate sea turtle nests to a protected turtle hatchery.
-Projects will include working in and around the turtle hatchery, recording scientific data, as well as beach cleanups inside the project area and surrounding rivers and beaches.
-The sea turtle projects will be carried out under the auspices of the Punta Banco Sea Turtle Conservation Project, a part of the Punta Banco Neighborhood Association’s responsibilities.
+Our Costa Rica volunteers help protect the sea turtles which nest on the beaches in the community of Punta Banco located on the Burica Peninsula, along the southern Pacific coast of Costa Rica.
+The sea turtle projects are carried out under the auspices of the Punta Banco Sea Turtle Conservation Project, a part of the Punta Banco Neighborhood Association’s responsibilities.
+Volunteer projects may include late night and early morning beach patrols to locate, excavate, and relocate sea turtle nests to a protected turtle hatchery.
+Projects also include working in and around the turtle hatchery, recording scientific data, as well as helping with projects to reduce beach erosion which threatens the turtle protection project.

 Because local conditions and the project needs continually evolve, please remember that detailed project plans are often finalized or revised after the group arrives and the trip leaders review the conditions at the site and consider the capabilities and special interests of the volunteers.
 Volunteer trips offer the opportunity to experience the land in a unique way not available to the average tourist.